al3jandr0/journalscript/README.md

 Journalscript allows you to journal without leaving your terminal.
 It removes the friction that exists when writing a (digital) journal which is to launch a separate journaling app.

-Journalscript is ideal for those who 1) work primarily in the terminal and 2) whish to journal more or alrady journal routinely.
+Journalscript is ideal for those who 1) work primarily in the terminal and 2) wish to journal more or already journal routinely.

 ## Features
 - Use within the terminal